Brickowskis/spring-boot-101/01-candyjar/README.md

 </dependency>
 ```

+#### Important Concepts

+* Spring Boot uses the concept of `starter` dependencies.
+The `starters` provide the dependencies you are likely to need for that type of `functionality`.
+* Run the command `mvn dependency:tree` and analyze the dependencies that are brought in by each starter.

+### Make the JAR executable

-Finally add the `spring-boot-maven-plugin` and change the packaging type to `jar`
+Add the `spring-boot-maven-plugin` and change the packaging type to `jar`

 ```xml
    <packaging>jar</packaging>
 ```

+Add the `spring-boot-maven-plugin` to the plugins section of your pom.

 ```xml
   <plugin>